Foloso/MixSimulator/README.md

 The primary objective of the simulator is to study the relevance of an energy mix connected to each Inter-connected Grid through the coefficient of usage of each unit in the production cost.

 ## Version 0.4
 The current version is a multi-agent system (MAS) approach but keeps the previous classic optimization approach available.
 Check `test_mas.py` for more details.
+(Available events are : powerplant shutdown and powerplant power_on)

 #### Note
 This project is a work in progress so it can not yet used in production (Many changes are on their way).
 Feedbacks are welcome!